ViiV HEALTHCARE ANNOUNCES FDA APPROVAL TO LOWER THE WEIGHT LIMIT FOR DOLUTEGRAVIR IN CHILDREN AND ADOLESCENTS LIVING WITH HIV

 About the P1093 IMPAACT study

-P1093 is a Phase I/II, multi-center, open-label, non-comparative intensive pharmacokinetic and safety study of dolutegravir in combination regimens in HIV-1 infected infants, children and adolescents.5 The primary objectives of the study are to select a dolutegravir dose for chronic dosing; to determine the safety and tolerability of the dose, to evaluate the steady-state pharmacokinetics of dolutegravir in combination with other antiretrovirals and to determine the dose of dolutegravir that achieves a targeted AUC24 (primary PK endpoint) and C24h (secondary PK endpoint) in children and adolescents.5
+P1093 is a Phase I/II, multi-centre, open-label, non-comparative intensive pharmacokinetic and safety study of dolutegravir in combination regimens in HIV-1 infected infants, children and adolescents.5 The primary objectives of the study are to select a dolutegravir dose for chronic dosing; to determine the safety and tolerability of the dose, to evaluate the steady-state pharmacokinetics of dolutegravir in combination with other antiretrovirals and to determine the dose of dolutegravir that achieves a targeted AUC24 (primary PK endpoint) and C24h (secondary PK endpoint) in children and adolescents.5

 About Tivicay® (dolutegravir)